Stylidium graminifolium: Distribution and habitat

+Taxonomy

-TaxonomyStylidium graminifolium was one of only four Stylidium species collected in 1770 from Botany Bay when Joseph Banks and Daniel Solander joined James Cook's first voyage to the Pacific Ocean on board the Endeavour.
+Stylidium graminifolium was one of only four Stylidium species collected in 1770 from Botany Bay when Joseph Banks and Daniel Solander joined James Cook's first voyage to the Pacific Ocean on board the Endeavour.
 It was first formally described by Carl Ludwig Willdenow in 1805.
 It was again described by Olof Swartz just two years later in 1807 under the same name.
 Around the same time, other botanists were considering placing these new species in the new genus Candollea, which would be in the family Dilleniaceae, but Stylidium was retained as the older nomenclature and placed in its own family, Stylidiaceae.